 Molly’s equity practice helps to build genuine trust between our clients and the communities they serve while furthering our clients’ own valuable diversity and inclusion efforts.
 This allows for connection and community building, alignment of equity statements with corporate practices, and the ability to attract and retain a workforce that reflects the valuing of diversity.
-In addition, the equity analysis also helps to ensure that businesses are aligned with governmental efforts to ensure that contracting and purchasing reflect the diversity of the population.
+In addition, the equity analysis helps to ensure that businesses are aligned with governmental efforts to ensure that contracting and purchasing reflect the diversity of the populations they serve.

 - Former deputy attorney to the City of Portland Mayor, Commissioners, Bureau Directors, and Project Managers in equity, construction, procurement, and related areas.